Aluminum Billet Pre-Heat Furnaces

 Rapid infrared heating has been proven to reduce heating times, decrease energy consumption, and produce forgings with enhanced metallurgical and mechanical properties.

 Field testing of this hybrid infrared system in full-scale production setup demonstrated cost savings through reduced energy consumption, increased throughput, and improved consistency in the process and quality of the product.
 This aluminum hot forging innovation is a proven process and a viable aluminum forging design consideration for today’s manufacturers.

 Award Winning Aluminum Billet Pre-Heat Furnaces Technology

-Rapid Infrared processing of aluminum forgings has been recognized as one of the top 100 new technologies of 2004 by R&D Magazine.
+Rapid Infrared processing of aluminum forgings has been recognized as one of the top 100 new technologies by R&D Magazine.